iankorf/MCB185-2023/README.md

 and others will be hard.
 In order to become a high level programmer, you need to understand about 100 new concepts.
-Each of these concepts will make you pause for between 1 minute and forever (seriously, I know programmers who still don't understand pointer arithmetic).
+Each of these concepts will make you pause for between 1 minute and forever (seriously, I know programmers who still don't understand pointer arithmetic - incidentally, not part of this course).
 How long you get stuck is partly up to you.
 You might not be able to get to the next level of understanding by yourself.
 The solution is to **ask for help**.
 If you find yourself stuck for more than 30 minutes, stop banging your head against a wall and ask someone for help!
-Every time you ask someone for help, two people win.
+Every time you ask for help, two people win.

 Unlike most of your other classes, there is no penalty for working with another student.
 In fact, you're encouraged to do so.
 Programming *should* be done in